tom2208/ChestCleaner/wiki.md

 ## Blacklist Commands

+### Description
+There are two types of blacklists: **stacking** and **inventory**.

+Both blacklists contain item names and are configured the same way, however they have different meanings.

+**The stacking blacklist** defines items which will not get stacked together if they get sorted.
+For instance, usually a 32 dirt stack and a 21 dirt stack would get stacked together to a 53 dirt stack.
+With dirt on the stacking blacklist you preserve the two original stacks.

+**The inventory blacklist** defines blocks that get ignored if you want to try sorting an inventory of a block (only works for "openEvent = false" mode).
+For instance, if you don't want your player to sort hoppers, then you add hopper to the inventory blacklist.

 | Command                                        | Explanation                                                  | Permission                       |
 | ---------------------------------------------- | ------------------------------------------------------------ | -------------------------------- |
 | /blacklist \<blacklist\> add                   | Adds the material of the item you are holding in your main hand to the specified blacklist. | chestcleaner.cmd.admin.blacklist |